How to Name a Startup: Step-by-Step Naming Process

 Perfect names don't exist.
 At some point you need to commit and move forward.
 Choose the name that passes all practical requirements and feels right, then invest in building meaning through your product and brand.

-Phase 5: Protection and Launch
+Phase 5: Protection and launch

 Once you've selected your name, move quickly to secure it across all channels before announcing publicly.

-Legal Protection
+Legal protection

 File a trademark application with the USPTO immediately.
 This costs $250-$350 per international class and establishes your claim date.
 Even if processing takes 6-12 months, your filing date determines priority.